No one wants to run out of money in retirement.

 Thankfully, there are ways to improve the risk/return profile of your stock investments while retired, which may allow you to have a less risky overall portfolio and still meet your goals.

-NUMBER FIVE: The benefits of diversification
+Part 5: The benefits of diversification

 Earlier we discussed the fact that using both stocks and bonds improved your withdrawal rates.
 Diversifying among the stock section of your portfolio can produce similar results.